 Annual verification of insurance

-Calvin University uses a "hard" waiver system, meaning all undergraduate students who are enrolled in 6 or more credit hours must provide proof of comparable existing insurance and submit a signed waiver on an annual basis.
-If you choose to waive out of the plan, you must be prepared to answer questions about your current health insurance coverage.
-Failure to submit a signed waiver on an annual basis may result in a registration hold and automatic enrollment in the university-sponsored plan.
+Calvin University uses a "hard" waiver system, meaning all undergraduate students who are enrolled in 6 or more credit hours must provide proof of PPACA compliant copmprehensive health insurance and submit a signed waiver to opt out of the United HealtCare Student Plan.
+If your insurance plan changes, you must update your current health insurance coverage information.
+Failure to submit a signed waiver may result in a registration hold and default enrollment in the university-sponsored plan.

-Please note, while students may waive out of the United HealthCare Student Plan with Medicaid, Medicare or Tricare, we do not direct bill those insurances in our office.
+Please note, while students may waive out of the United HealthCare Student Plan with an alternative PPACA plan, such as out-of-state Medicaid and Medicare Disability Plan, we do not directly bill those insurances in our office.
+The waiver must include a letter from your plan stating that they meet PPACA requirements and cover emergencies in the state of Michigan..

 United HealthCare Student Plan Waiver Form